sagemath/trac_to_gh/Issue 1951.md

 # Issue 1951: reducation map modulo a number field prime ideal still not 100% done

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1951

 Original creator: was